-Many of the subtle health benefits of marijuana can be experienced by taking just a tiny hit.
+Many of the subtle health benefits of cannabis can be experienced by taking just a tiny hit.
 The idea behind microdosing is that even the smallest amount is enough to make you feel more energetic or more productive.
-Read here for a guide on how to microdose with marijuana.
+Read here for a guide on how to microdose with weed.

-Well, how is the best way to use marijuana?
+Well, how is the best way to use cannabis?
 If you want to get stoned, then microdosing probably isn’t the best option for you.
-But for those who are more interested in observing the subtler effects of marijuana, then this could be a very interesting experience.
+But for those who are more interested in observing the subtler effects of cannabis, then this could be a very interesting experience.
 This article is all about why you might want to microdose and how to go about it!

 What is micro-dosing?